jhu-library-applications/subject-remediation/README.md

 # subject-remediation

+## checkPuncuationOfStrings.py

+This script finds subjects with commas, periods, colons, or that are formatted as a list.

 ## checkStringAgainstFASTAndMESH.py

 This script runs subject strings from a CSV against [OCLC's FAST API](https://platform.worldcat.org/api-explorer/apis/fastapi) and [NIH's MESH API](https://hhs.github.io/meshrdf/sparql-and-uri-requests) to find possible matches.